yegorsokolov/MT5/README.md

    2. Leave this window open; the script will keep updating `model.joblib` as new ticks arrive.
 12. **Optimise parameters** –
    1. Periodically run `python auto_optimize.py`.
+      When `use_ray` is enabled the script leverages Ray Tune with `OptunaSearch` to distribute trials.
+Configure resource limits under `ray_resources` in `config.yaml`.
       The optimiser performs a Bayesian search across thresholds, walk‑forward window sizes and reinforcement‑learning parameters.
 Results are cross‑validated over multiple market regimes and both the metrics and chosen hyperparameters are tracked with MLflow.
 Any improvements are written back to `config.yaml` and logged under `logs/config_changes.csv`.
 13. **Upload logs** –